-The Internet didn't invent the idea of cutting out the middleman.
-But it has certainly facilitated the growth and practicality of the practice, and it’s popular.
+The internet didn't invent the idea of cutting out the middleman.
+But it has certainly facilitated the growth and practicality of the practice.
 After all, the lack of a retail markup makes products less expensive for the end-user (and potentially more profitable for product makers).

 Mobile apps, in particular, provide a convenient and familiar way for end-users to sample products and learn about new trends and applications in ways that were once the sole province of retail stores.
 Spring, for example, offers the ability to browse more than 700 brands and order with free shipping through a single app.

-No wonder, then, that Business of Fashion notes the likelihood that 30 percent or more of the total retail economy will be conducted online by 2025.
-Which means that much fewer people needing to go to actual retail stores.
-Indeed, Gap's recent closing of 175 stores was attributed to online shopping, as reported in The Washington Post.
+No wonder, then, that Business of Fashion notes the likelihood that 30% or more of the total retail economy will be conducted online by 2025, which means that much fewer people need to go to actual retail stores.
+Indeed, Gap's closing of 175 stores was attributed to online shopping, as reported in The Washington Post.

 Consider designer eyeglass maker Warby Parker.
 It not only eliminated the wholesaler, but brand designers and retail outlets as well that all add to the final price.
-Consequently, as The New York Times reports, by sending their own frame design sketches to the same Chinese factories that manufacture other premium eyeglasses, Warby Parker could sell directly to customers for the cost of $95 a pair that would otherwise sell for as much as $700 through traditional retail outlets.
+Consequently, as The New York Times reports, by sending their own frame design sketches to the same Chinese factories that manufacture other premium eyeglasses, Warby Parker sells directly to customers a pair of eyeglasses that $95 a pair that would otherwise sell for as much as $700 through traditional retail outlets.

 The problem is that many consumers equate high price and brand names with high quality.
 They also like the ability to get a hands-on feel of a product, particularly one they are going to wear.
 Warby Parker got around that by establishing a brand identity as a trendy alternative that provides the same, if not higher quality, product with the same custom fit.